mikehulluk/mreorg/doc/index.rst

 .. note::

-	(mrerg has only been tested on Linux; it should work on mac with some adjustment; if you are simulating with python on windows you may have larger problems than what |mreorg| can cope with :)  )
+	(mreorg has only been tested on Linux; it should work on mac with some adjustment; if you are simulating with python on windows you may have larger problems than what |mreorg| can help you with :)  )

 To install |mreorg| locally (in the home directory):